MARS1/Astro-Belt/README.md

  - [ ] Streamline project repo files
   - [ ] Add unecessary files to Git ignore
   - [ ] Utilize package file to install dependencies

+## Contributing

+Please open an issue before working on functionality or submitting a pull request.
+Our goal here is transparency and good communication!